 Vice President of the United States

 Kamala Harris is the first woman and person of color to hold the office of Vice President of the United States.
-She has a central role in the Biden administration’s immigration program, leading diplomatic efforts to address root causes of migration from Central America, political opponents have frequently tried to tie her to the administration’s border and immigration woes.
+Although she leads the administration’s diplomatic efforts to address root causes of migration from Central America, political opponents have frequently tried to tie her to the administration’s border and immigration woes.

 The daughter of a Jamaican immigrant father and an Indian immigrant mother, Harris is a first-generation American.
 After attending Howard University and obtaining a law degree from the University of California at Hastings, she began her public service as a deputy district attorney for Alameda County, which includes Oakland.
 She then served two terms as the district attorney for San Francisco before going on to become California’s attorney general in 2011.
 Five years later, she became only the second Black woman to be elected to the U.S. Senate, where her first floor speech included the declaration that “an undocumented immigrant is not a criminal.”
 Harris would later assert that illegal immigration is “a civil violation, not a crime.”

 A prosecutor by trade, Harris is known for tough-on-crime positions (some of which she moderated or reversed ahead of her own presidential primary run), and for orchestrating large settlements between banks and homeowners in the wake of the 2007 housing crisis.
 But she also has a significant record on immigration: In 2010, as the San Francisco DA, she railed against an Arizona bill that would have required local law enforcement to act as federal immigration agents; and in 2012, as the state AG, she submitted a brief to the California Supreme Court in support of an undocumented immigrant seeking a law license.